Roba-Osylan/Brushless-Motor-Controller-QS-909-JYQD/README.md

 Finally, the connection of the output pins MA, MB and MC are connected each to one phase of the motor.

 # Code
+To program the QS-909 using Arduino, two main functions are used.
+The first function is the digitalWrite(Pin, HIGH), which is used to enable the Qs-909 (EL pin) and to define the direction of rotation (ZF pin).
+The second function is the analogWrite(VR_Speed, 100) to control the speed of the motor.

+The code is attached under the name (Controlling_QS-909).